-in the Nsmsf_SMService_UplinkSMS).
-The GPSI is one of the data fields used in the Nsmsf related messages (see TS 29.540 [21]).
-Alternatively, the SMSF may find the originating party address in the same way it finds the address when generating charging records.
-For SMS-MT case, this is derived from TP-OA field (TS 23.040 [18]).
+6.2.5.3.A originatingSMSParty field details

+For all upstream SMS TPDUs, the SMSF shall use the UEContext indicated in the Nsmsf_SMService_UplinkSMS service POST request as the originatingSMSParty (i.e. …/ue-contexts/{supi}, per TS 29.540 [21], clause 5.2.2.2.2).
+If the SMSF has other identifiers stored as part of the UeSmsContextData (e.g. PEI, GPSI, see TS 29.540 [21], clause 6.1.6.2.2), these identifiers shall be provided in addition to the SUPI as part of the originatingSMSParty parameter of the xIRI.

+For SMSMessage records of the messageType deliver, the IRI POI in the SMSF shall set the originatingSMSParty field using the TP-OA field of the SMS TPDU.

+6.2.5.3.B terminatingSMSParty field details

+For SMSMessage records of the messageType submit, the IRI POI in the SMSF shall set the terminatingSMSParty field using the TP-DA field of the SMS TPDU.
+If the SMSF has other identifiers stored as part of the UeSmsContextData (e.g. PEI, GPSI, SUPI, see TS 29.540 [21], clause 6.1.6.2.2), these identifiers shall be provided in addition to the identifier in the TP-DA field of the SMS TPDU as part of the terminatingSMSParty parameter of the xIRI.

+For SMSMessage records of the messageType deliver, the SMSF shall set the terminatingSMSParty field using the RP-Destination Address of the RP-DATA message (see TS 24.011[XX], clause 7.3.1 and clause 8.2.5.2).

+For SMSCommand records, the IRI POI in the SMSF shall set the originalTerminatingSMSParty field using the TP-DA of the SMS-COMMAND message.

+For downstream SMSReport records, the IRI POI in the SMSF shall set the terminatingSMSParty to the identifier used in the Namf_Communication_N1N2MessageTransfer message.
+If the SMSF has other identifiers stored as part of the UeSmsContextData (e.g. PEI, GPSI, SUPI, see TS 29.540 [21], clause 6.1.6.2.2), these identifiers shall be provided in addition to the identifier that triggered the xIRI as part of the terminatingSMSParty parameter of the xIRI.

+6.2.5.3.C direction field details

-For the SMS-MO case, for SMS originated from the target UE, the value fromTarget is used and for SMS destined to target Non-local ID, the toTarget is used.
-For SMS-MT case, for SMS terminated to the target UE, the value toTarget is used and for SMS originated from a target Non-local ID, the fromTarget is used.
+For upstream cases, for SMS messages originated from the target UE, the value fromTarget is used and for SMS messages destined to the target, the toTarget is used.
+For downstream cases, for SMS messages terminated to the target UE, the value toTarget is used and for SMS messages originated from a target Non-local ID, the fromTarget is used.

+6.2.5.3.D transferStatus field details

 This field is set to transferSucceeded or transferFailed as follows:

-- SMS-MO case:
+- Upstream cases:

-- To transferSucceeded: when the IRI-POI in the SMSF detects that SMSF sends the MO-FORWARD-SHORT-MESSAGE-request [SUBMIT SMS] message to the SMS-IWMSC.
+- To transferSucceeded: when the IRI-POI in the SMSF detects that SMSF sends the MO-FORWARD-SHORT-MESSAGE-request [SMS-SUBMIT] message to the SMS-IWMSC.

 - To transferFailed: when the IRI-POI in SMSF detects the scenarios where SMSF cannot send the MO-FORWARD-SHORT-MESSAGE-request [SMS-SUBMIT] to SMS-IWMSC, but still generates an xIRI containing the SMSMessage record.

-- SMS-MT case:
+- Downstream cases:

 - To transferSucceeded: when the IRI-POI in the SMSF detects that SMSF sends the MT-FORWARD-SHORT-MESSAGE-answer [SMS-DELIVER-REPORT] message to the SMS-IWMSC.